omar-a-aman/MIRMI_APF_FrankaEmikaPanda_Control_Task/README.md

 # Artifical Potential Field Motion Planning for Franka Emika Panda using Pinocchio Library and Mujoco

-This is a simple motion planning implementation of Artifical Potential Field (APF) Method to move a Franka Emika Panda from start to goal while avoiding a ball.
+This is a simple motion planning implementation of the Artifical Potential Field (APF) Method to move a Franka Emika Panda from start to goal while avoiding a ball.

 ## Mujoco Setup:
-Firstly, we added a ball with radius of 0.1 and color purple to the Mujoco Environment.
+Firstly, we create a file called ["start_goal_obstacle_trajectory_viz.xml"](models/start_goal_obstacle_trajectory_viz.xml)containing the start point, goal point, obstacle and a marker moving agent with a free joint.